 Wales or Cymru as it is called in Welsh.
-Join us for a Celtic sightseeing tour; from the imposing castles of Conway, Powys and Cardiff, to Dylan Thomas country and the mountains of Snowdonia.
+Join us for a Celtic sightseeing tour; from the imposing castles of Conwy, Powys and Cardiff, to Dylan Thomas country and the mountains of Snowdonia.

-The most famous and perhaps the most impressive of the castles in Wales built by King Edward I is Caernarfon Castle.
+Perhaps the most impressive of the castles in Wales built by King Edward I, circa 1300 is Caernarfon Castle, set within medieval town walls.
 It took 50 years to build and was the most expensive of his castles.
-It was intended as his seat of government and a royal palace and today is a World Heritage Site.
+It was intended as his seat of government and a royal palace and today is part of a World Heritage Site.
 In 1969 it was the site of the investiture of Prince Charles as Prince of Wales.
+In 2021 the castle received a multi-million award to restore and renew so that there will be greater accessibility for all to the higher levels.
 Nearby is the Roman fort of Segontium, dating from 77AD.

-This is the capital of the Principality of Wales and houses the National Assembly for Wales.
 Cardiff Castle tells the story of 2,000 years of history from the Romans to the present day.
 The National Museum and Gallery of Wales houses the largest collection of impressionist paintings in Europe outside Paris.

 Castell Coch was the fairytale creation of two men enamoured with the medieval period, the fabulously wealthy 3rd Lord Bute and his architect, William Burges, in 19thc.

 Chepstow sits at the southern end of the River Wye and the ruin of the Norman castle dominates the border town, guarding a strategic crossing point.
 The river forms the frontier between Wales and England.